rootdraws/Paracelsus/README.md

 ### TODO

 1) Campaigns can be run Once Per Week. -- Creates a Slow and Steady | Quality over Quantity Atmosphere.

+### TESTNET MODIFICATIONS

+1) Set Automation times to 10 min instead of 24 HR.